 Upon arrival, we stretched out on the hotel’s inviting beach, taking in the picturesque vista of the Saronic Gulf.
 A refreshing swim in the sea rejuvenated us.
 As the sun dipped below the horizon, we decided to dine at the hotel’s restaurant in a beautiful garden where we began to outline our plans for the following day: an excursion to the nearby Heraion and the enchanting Melagavi lighthouse.

-The Greek & International cuisine of the hotel is prepared with local ingredients by the hotel’s chefs for a genuine dining experience in the Peloponnese.
-The hotel is certified for its Greek Breakfast offering regional breakfast delicacies.
+The hotel’s Greek & International cuisine is prepared with local ingredients by its chefs for a genuine dining experience in the Peloponnese.
+The hotel is certified for its Greek Breakfast, which offers regional breakfast delicacies.

 Rent a car from the link below and benefit from the best prices and services.

-Get a private transfer with a professional driver and enjoy the ride’s comfort.
+Get a private transfer with a professional driver and enjoy the comfort of the ride.